ycrc/ycrc.github.io/docs/clusters/grace_rhel8.md

 ### Missing System Libraries

 Some of the existing applications may depend on libraries that are no longer installed in the operating system.
-If you run into these errors please email [hpc@yale.edu](mailto:hpc@yale.edu) and include which application/version you are using along with the full error message.
+If you run into these errors please email [research.computing@yale.edu](mailto:research.computing@yale.edu) and include which application/version you are using along with the full error message.
 We will investigate these on a case-by-case basis and work to get the issue resolved.

 There will be a small number of compute nodes reserved with RHEL7 (in a partition named `legacy`) to enable work to continue while we resolve these issues.